 Stop by the Welcome Desk on the 2nd floor so we can…

-• Walk you through the check-in process
+- Walk you through the check-in and check-out process

-• Guide you to where you need to go
+- Guide you to where you need to go

-• You can also pre-register your child here.
+- You can also pre-register your child here.

 Important Information:

-• Classrooms are determined by birthday or grade
+- Classrooms are determined by birthday or grade.

-• Hold on to the security tag you receive at check-in because they will be needed to pick up your kid(s) after the service
+- Hold on to the security tag you receive at check-in because they will be needed to pick up your kid(s) after the service

-• Have a student in 6th-12th grade?
-Check out our Youth Group
+- Have a student in 6th-12th grade?
+Check out our Youth Group!

-• KidCity Policies & Procedures
+- KidCity Policies & Procedures

 If you have additional questions, send an email to cityonahill@chccmi.com!